AmeliaMaier/Dev_Notes/Software_Testing_General.md

 A lot of professionally developed software has user stories.
 These are simple sets of 'if I do this, I expect it to do that'.
 Using theses stories to plan your unit test not only makes sure you have met all the stated requirements, it also makes it easier to notice where a requirement wasn't clear or specified.

 ```
-If you have a user storie that says: "When I provide the correct login information, I expect to be taken to my personalized landing page"
+If you have a user story that says: "When I provide the correct login information, I expect to be taken to my personalized landing page"
 ```

 You know know you need a test for the login page that provides the correct login information for a user with a personalized landinng page.
 You should also notice that, if no other user stories cover other login scenarios, that no requirement has been provided for exactly what should happen if an incorrect login is provided.
 In this case, you know the login shouldn't be allowed but may need to check back with the users for exactly what behavior they expect.